Ycpan-seis/SurfDispMap/README.md

 make
 ```

-After compilation, the executable:
+After compilation, the executable file will be generated

 ```text
 ./bin/surfdisp
 ```

-will be generated

 ---